ItsMrLin/CS4400_project/README.md

 Then open up MAMP, XAMPP, etc. and everything should work.

-**Note: You might need to change the config options for the database, which I've put in `resources/config.php`.
+**Note 1: You might need to change the config options for the database, which I've put in `resources/config.php`.
 Make sure you don't commit `config.php` to git, because it can screw everyone's custom server configurations.**

+Note 2: There seems to be a weird visual glitch in Google Chrome.
+For demoing, let's just use Firefox.